-Even though the damage created by these insects is unattractive and concerning at first glance, it generally does not hurt the tree or impact nut production.
+Even though the damage created by these insects is unattractive and alarming at first glance, it may not hurt the tree or impact nut production.
 As with all pest and disease issues, there needs to be an acceptable level of damage to warrant action.
 Therefore, if there is only minor damage, treatment may be unnecessary.
-However, if the damage is extensive it may be best to treat for this issue to get the populations to a manageable level if possible.
+However, if the damage is extensive and begins to impact nut yield, it may be possible to take action to get the population to a manageable level.

 Cultural Control: Keep the trees as healthy as possible.
 Reduce other stresses to the pecan tree by fertilizing the tree in late February and liming in the fall, according to a soil test report.
 Additionally, pecan trees should be watered weekly during periods of drought for the best development of the pecan nut crop.
 Since some eggs overwinter in the galls, fallen leaves must be correctly disposed of (such as through raking and burning) to prevent additional infestation by this insect.